12 Printable Grocery (Shopping) List Templates – Free

 What is Included in a Basic Grocery List?

-In this segment, the essential items for your list will be discussed.
-This gives clear examples of what to include in an essential grocery list:
+In this segment, the essential items will be discussed.
+This gives simple examples of what to include in it:

 Dairy products

-Dairy products should be at the top of every grocery list, and they include:
+Dairy products should be at the top, and they include:

 • Eggs.
 Choose organic and free-range